liding103/fantasy-football-power-rank/README.md

 - Consolidates roster, season, and recent performance ratings and performs final weighting
 - Calculates overall and individual metric rankings
-- Links to "Scores" sheet to extract score and result from last game
+- Links to ["Scores" sheet](#scores) to extract score and result from last game
-- Links to "Playoffs" sheet for calculated top 2 (first round bye) and top 6 (playoffs cutoff) seeding chances
+- Links to ["Playoffs" sheet](#playoffs) for calculated top 2 (first round bye) and top 6 (playoffs cutoff) seeding chances
-- Includes hard-coded overall rankings from the previous week's file to determine week-to-week ranking trend
+- Includes copy-pasted overall rankings from the previous week's file to determine week-to-week ranking trend

 #### Team Rankings

-Performs final calculations for roster strength metric and provides various team ranking outputs.
+Performs final calculations for roster strength metric and provides various [roster ranking outputs](#roster-rankings).

 #### Scores

-Links to "Schedule" sheet which contains raw ESPN output for all previous scores and all future scheduled matchups.
+Links to ["Schedule" sheet](#schedule--cbs--espn) which contains raw ESPN output for all previous scores and all future scheduled matchups.
 Summary section of sheet contains summary performance statistics and calculations for recent performance metric as described above.
 The score calculations section parses the ESPN page as follows:

 - There are 13 columns corresponding to each week of the fantasy season
 - Each team gets a row for each specific metric (team score, opponent name, etc.) for that week